visualive/va-simple-basic-auth/README.md

 ## Description

-Simply activate the plugin, can set up a basic auth to management screen.
+Simply by enabling the plugin can set up a basic auth to dashboard and login page.
-Authentication information of Basic authentication is your user name and password of WordPress.
+Auth information of Basic auth is your user name and password of WordPress.
 This plugin the very simple.

 ## Installation